Google's war on RSS continues, shuts down YouTube user subscriptions feeds

 That in itself may not have been cause for concern, but if you checked the subscriptions page on YouTube directly, you may have discovered that new videos were published on them.

-The conclusion is simple: the feeds are not working anymore.
-According to ArsTechnica, it has something to do with the switch from YouTube Data API 2 to YouTube Data API 3, and the retiring of the former.
+The conclusion is simple: the feed feature is not working anymore.
+According to ArsTechnica, it has something to do with the switch from YouTube Data API 2 to YouTube Data API 3 and the retiring of the former.

 It appears that the new version of the API does not support this feature, and that support requests have gone unanswered mostly since January 2013.

 When you try to open the feed url in a web browser, you get a forbidden message instead of a list of the most recent videos published on the particular channel.

 Feed validation services such as the one from the W3C return the same information.